-Claims of wins or draws based on the ICCF approved 6-piece tablebase are handled by the approved 6-piece tablebase can appeal this decision to the TD within 14 days of receipt of the notification of the decision.
+A player who disagrees with the TD's determination of his/her draw or loss based on the ICCF approved 6-piece tablebase can appeal this decision to the TD within 14 days of receipt of the notification of the decision.
 The TD will then institute the proper process for an appeal.
 (See section 13 concerning the appeal process.)